XingyuChenTim/NLPSharedTask4/README.md

 ```bash
 Rscript src/R/Evaluation.R --data-dir data/ --predictions predictions.tsv
 ```

-Note that the result does vary for BERT after re-training due to randomness in the training process.
-We had to re-train our models after the publication, so expect to get slightly different results to the publication even with the models we published.
-In our retries, however, the conclusions we draw in the publication were still valid.

 ## Build Docker Images
 The Docker images are hosted at `ghcr.io` and will be pulled automatically by `docker run`.